koushik1703/LambdaNetCLI/README.md

-# Steps to run a prediction on this command line(On machine with Java and Node already installed) :
+# Steps to run a prediction on this command line(On machine with Java11 and Node already installed) :

 1) Clone this repository.